ishita-gambhir/Cplusplus/README.md

 ## Recursion

-### In this folder, a variety of different problems and algorithms have been implemented using recursion
+### In this folder, a variety of different problems and algorithms have been implemented using recursion.

+### The concept of backtracking is also used in some problems.

 ## Searching and Sorting